-transformation
+Accelerate digital transformation

-consolidations
+Increase consolidations

-revenue streams
+Increase focus on diversified revenue streams

-shift to valuebased care
+Accelerate shift to value-based care

-and service innovation
+Drive product and service innovation

-To continue to lead their organizations through the pandemic and focus on these initiatives, organizations will also need to focus on the changing Medicare policies and updated payment rates, given the effects they will have on margins.
+To continue to lead their organizations through the pandemic and focus on these initiatives, organizations will also need to focus on changing Medicare policies and updated payment rates, given the effects they will have on margins.

 Each year the Centers for Medicare & Medicaid Services (CMS) publishes the proposed and then final rules for the Inpatient Prospective Payment System (IPPS), updating Medicare payment regulations and rates.
-The proposed rule for FY 2022 was released on April 27, 2021.
+The final rule for FY 2022 was released on August 2, 2021.

 Highlights include:

-- Increase in IPPS payments for FY 2022 is estimated to be \$3.4 billion - Uncompensated care payments (UCC) and Disproportionate Share payments are estimated to decrease by \$900 million - Reinstate the imputed floor wage index for all urban states per Section 9831 of the American Rescue Plan Act of 2021 which is estimated to increase payments by \$200 million in FY 2022 - Graduate medical education payments will increase ► by \$1.380 billion form FY 2022-2031 by promoting rural hospital funding opportunities - Organ Acquisition payment policy to codify the Medicare usable organ counting policy to count only organs transplanted into Medicare patients will reduce payments by \$230 million in FY 2022, \$1.74 billion over 5 years and \$4.150 billion over 10 years
+- ► Increase in IPPS payments for FY 2022 is estimated to be \$3.7 billion - ► Uncompensated care payments (UCC) and Disproportionate Share payments are estimated to decrease by \$1.4 billion.
+Acute care hospitals will receive an estimated increase in payments of \$2.3 billion. - Reinstate the imputed floor wage index for all urban states per Section 9831 of the American Rescue Plan Act of 2021 which is estimated to increase payments by \$200 million in FY 2022 - ▶ Graduate medical education payment revisions were introduced in the Consolidated Appropriations Act (CAA) of 2021.
+CMS has stated that due to the number and nature of comments, it will address the final decision in a separate document. - Organ Acquisition payment policy to codify the Medicare usable organ counting policy to count only organs transplanted into Medicare patients.
+Changes to this policy were in the proposed rules.
+It has not

-- Value based care changes will affect Medicare payments as follows: - Hospital Readmissions Reduction (HRR) Program-DRG payments reduced impacting 2,545 hospitals for a total of \$553 million - Hospital Acquired Conditions (HAC) Reduction Program-18% of hospitals will experience a change - Value Based Incentive based Payment Program (VBP)-Budget Neutral with an expected pool of \$1.9 billion available for VBP incentives - Medicare Shared Savings Program (ACOs)-Freezing participation level to the BASIC Track will reduce Federal spending by an estimated \$90 million - Inpatient Quality Increase the collection of information for Hospital Reporting (IQR) Program will increase the burden of for 3,300 hospitals by 2,475 hours with the cost of \$101,475 over a 4-year period from FY 2022 reporting period
+- been adopted in the final rule for 2022, but it will be reconsidered in future rule-making policies. - ► Value based care changes will affect Medicare payments as follows: - Hospital Readmissions Reduction (HRR) Program-DRG payments reduced impacting 2,500 hospitals for a total of \$521 million - Hospital Acquired Conditions (HAC) Reduction Program-17.2% of hospitals will experience a change - Value Based Incentive based Payment Program (VBP)-Budget Neutral with an expected pool of \$1.9 billion available for VBP incentives - Medicare Shared Savings Program (ACOs)-Freezing participation level to the BASIC Track will reduce Federal spending by an estimated \$90 million - ▶ Inpatient Quality Increase the collection of information for Hospital Reporting (IQR) Program will increase the burden of for 3,300 hospitals by 2,475 hours with the cost of \$101,475 over a 4-year period from FY 2022 reporting period